-It’s not a course to walk, nor is it for the faint-hearted.
-You’ll also need nerves of steel and a driving licence to manage a buggy around this unconventional site which traverses hills and valleys on the northern edge of the Dartmoor National Park.
+The Kigbeare is not an easy course to walk, nor is it for the faint-hearted.
+You’ll also need nerves of steel and a driving licence to drive a buggy around this unconventional site, which traverses steep hills and valleys.

 I’ve played a few of the courses at Ashbury, and was a tad surprised to see it has made the Top 20 in Devon.
 I’m not sure what that says about Devon depth of top golf courses.
 The complex is great if you want a few days golfing away and with 7 courses plus swimming pool, indoor bowls, sports courts etc, you can have a fun filled few days full of sporting activity and a few beers to boot afterwards.

 The Kigbeare is in my opinion the best of the courses at Ashbury.
 You certainly need a golf buggy given the distance between some greens and tees.